 Get our "Top 5" articles sent to your inbox weekly.

-Jesus addresses the challenge of God forgiving the unforgivable in Luke 15:11-32.
-He shares a story about a son who asked his father for his inheritance.
-When he received it, he left his father and his home and squandered away all his money.
+Jesus addressed the challenge of God forgiving the unforgivable in Luke 15:11-32.
+He shared a story about a son who asked his father for his inheritance, which like today, is typically received once the father has passed away.
+When the son received it, he left his father and his home and squandered away all his money.

 The son thought something somewhere would satisfy him, so he chased after it.
 When he was left with absolutely nothing, he remembered how good he had it with his father.
 He humbled himself and returned home.

 As athletes, we can be like this son, where that “something somewhere” is our sport.
-We expect it to satisfy us, so we sacrifice all we have for it.
+We expect it to satisfy us, so we sacrifice all we have for it, sometimes not considering the consequences.
 We put our sport before everything and it becomes our idol.
 We chase after it, but ultimately it doesn’t satisfy.
 Either it disappoints us or it leaves us craving more.

 It’s a humbling experience to realize the severity of the decisions you’ve made and even more difficult when outside critics respond like the older son (Luke 15:25-32).
 He refused to join in the celebration.

-He even refused to acknowledge him as his own brother, as he referred to him as, “this son of yours” when he spoke with his father.
+He even refused to acknowledge the younger son as his own brother, as he referred to him as, “this son of yours” when he spoke with his father.
 He couldn’t understand why his brother should be welcomed home.

-It’s easy to sit back and cast judgment on Sanya, the younger son, David and other people in our lives.
+Like the older son, it’s easy to sit back and cast judgment on others.
 But when we do, we become amnesiacs to our own depravity.

 The real question we should be asking is, “How can God forgive any of us?”

-Compared to a Holy God, none of us will measure up and Romans 3:23 says, “for all have sinned and fall short of the glory of God” (emphasis mine).
+Compared to a Holy God, none of us will measure up and Romans 3:23 says, “for all have sinned and fall short of the glory of God” (emphasis added).

 But Romans 5:8 tells us that “while we were still sinners, Christ died for us.”